bassel27/Store-App/README.md

 16. Admin Dashboard: accessible only to admin users.
 17. Dynamic Inventory Management: user's orders impact the product inventory based on the selected size.
 This feature ensures that when a user places an order with a specific cart item size, the corresponding quantity of that size is decremented from the total product inventory.
 Additionally, if an order depletes all available sizes of a product, that particular product is automatically removed from the inventory.

-## Design:

-The UI/UX design for this project was taken from a free Figma community file available under the Creative Commons Attribution 4.0 International License.
-The original design was created by Mohsin Jutt.

 ## Screens:

 1. Login Screen